NobinKhan/NobinKhan/README.md

 <!-- about me section -->
 <h1 align="center">About Me</h1>
 <h3>
-I am a Back-End Engineer with industry experience in building websites and web applications.
+I am a Back-End Engineer with industry experience in building websites, web applications, Api develope and some E-commerce Solutions.
 Specialist in Python Django Framework.
 </h3>
 <h3>
-I also have experience in FastApi, Svelte, Go Lang, Rest Api, Graphql, Docker, React, Websocket, DevOps, Kubernates, Server, AWS, Linux, Virtualization, and Cloud Computing on multiple projects.
+I also have experience in FastApi, Rest-Api, Graphql, Docker, Microservice, Websocket, DevOps, Kubernates, Server, AWS, Linux, Virtualization, and Cloud Computing on multiple projects.
 </h3>
 <h3>
 Detailed-oriented, responsible, committed engineer, With a get-it-done, on-time, and high-quality product spirit.
-Self-quick learner, self-motivated, social and best for Tech Lead.
+Self-quick learner, self-motivated, social and best for Team-Lead.
 </h3>
 <a><img src="./assets/colored.png" width="100%"></a>
 <!-- End of about me section -->